-Record low for grocery market growth as inflation disappears
+Record low for grocery market growth

 The latest grocery share figures from Kantar Worldpanel, published today for the 12 weeks ending 14 September 2014, show overall grocery market growth slowing to a new record low of 0.3% as price inflation falls to zero.